jason-41/ainex_devops/README.md

 #  Project Description
 ### Project overview
-This is a team project repository for the course Humanoid Robotics Systems, offered in the winter semester of 2025 by Prof. Gordon Cheng at the Institute for Cognitive Systems, Technical University of Munich.
+This is a team project repository for the course Humanoid Robotics Systems, offered in the winter semester of 2025 by Prof. Gordon Cheng at [Institute for Cognitive Systems](https://www.ce.cit.tum.de/ics/home/), Technical University of Munich.
 The project uses the compact AiNex biped humanoid robot as its hardware platform and extends it for the course's final group project.
 <img width="200" height="200" alt="image" src="https://github.com/user-attachments/assets/68451164-dedd-4e9b-9ad3-4782b5561f56" />

 #### My contributions: